 Proposal Category Proposal Sponsor Aperio Policy Guideline Rationale Advisory Vote on Say on Pay Frequency Management Vote against if frequency requirement is greater than one year.
 We believe Say on Pay provides a check on runaway CEO compensation.
 This should be an annual process.
-Approve Qualified Employee Stock Purchase Plans Management Vote against if purchase price is less than 85% of We believe options offered to employees too far below market value distort the more than 10% of incentives and compensation of employees; excessive dilution is a significant harm to shareholders. ------------------ --
+Approve Qualified Employee Stock Purchase Plans Management Vote against if purchase price is less than 85% of We believe options offered to employees too far below market value distort the incentives and compensation of employees; excessive dilution is a significant harm d to shareholders.